 If the cancer is at an early stage, the main treatment option is surgery to remove the affected part of the oesophagus or stomach.
+Patients may also have chemotherapy (using drugs to destroy cancer cells) and/or radiotherapy (using radiation to destroy cancer cells) before or after surgery.

-Certain types of oesophageal cancer may be suitable for treatment with chemoradiotherapy or radiotherapy (without surgery).
+Certain types of cancer may be suitable for treatment with chemotherapy and/or radiotherapy without surgery, and immunotherapy for a small number of patients.

-For very early stage cancers, it may be possible to remove just the abnormal areas in the lining of the oesophagus or stomach using an endoscopy (tube) placed down the throat.
+For very early stage cancers, it may be possible to remove just the abnormal areas in the lining of the oesophagus or stomach using an endoscopy (tube) placed down the throat, followed by radiofrequency ablation (using radio waves to destroy abnormal cells).